8 Best Renters Insurance Companies in Washington of 2023

 Coverage Options

-When dealing with your high-value items, you should purchase an add-on that protects your jewelry and reimburses you if the covered jewelry is lost, stolen, or becomes damaged due to a covered peril.
+When dealing with your high-value items, you should purchase an add-on that protects your jewelry and reimburses you if the covered jewelry is lost, stolen, or damaged due to a covered peril.

-The key takeaway here is that you can add on as many endorsements or riders as you want.
+The key takeaway is that you can add as many endorsements or riders as you want.
 But the best way to get your personal property covered in full is to get enough coverage close to or greater than your items' value.

 Customer Service